Henri de Kérillis: Political views

 De Kérillis had right-wing, conservative and nationalist political views.

 He was early to point out the danger of German aggression and the need to resist.

 As early as April 1920, in an article in l'Écho de Paris he pointed out the danger of German civil aviation, which had not been mentioned in the Treaty of Versailles but could easily be converted for use in transport and bombing.

 De Kérillis was not opposed to fascist regimes in Italy and Spain.
 During the Italian invasion of Ethiopia (October 1935 to May 1936), de Kérillis strongly opposed Édouard Herriot, who supported the Ethiopians and had pro-Communist views.
 He published vicious attacks on Herriot in l'Echo de Paris throughout the crisis.

 He saw racism as the new ideology of totalitarian regimes, and called it "le ciment des dictatures" in a November 1938 article in l'Époque.

 However, he supported Benito Mussolini, noting that his Fascism did not discriminate on the basis of race or religion, as Nazism did and that many Jews had joined the party.

 During the Spanish Civil War (July 1936 to April 1939), he considered that France should have helped General Franco to prevent him from having to become aligned with Germany and Italy.
+On June 18, 1937, an article De Kérillis wrote was published in L'Époque where he attacked François Mauriac for his criticism of Catholics and the Catholic Church supporting Franco's treatment of the Basque people in Spain.
+He argued it was the Republican government's fault for making Franco resort to such actions, saying "Mr. Academician, your ancient people are a heroic people whom we love and whose martyrdom fills us with despair.
+But they are victims of senseless, ambitious, and insane politicians who bear responsibility for all the bloodshed and so much misery.".